A Brief History of Pilot Cutters

 The result is a pilot cutter, simple to sail and small crew, weatherly and going well to windward.

-It was not just in Britain that this happened but in France, the United States and probably many other countries around the world.
+It was not just in Britain that this happened but in France, the United States and many other countries.

 The America’s Cup

-The first yacht to win the America’s Cup was designed by a New York pilot cutter designer which illustrates what had been learnt in the development of the pilot cutter to be a fast successful sailing craft.
+The first yacht to win the America’s Cup was designed by a New York pilot cutter designer.
+This illustrates what had been learnt in the development of the pilot cutter to be a fast successful sailing craft.

 Bristol Channel Pilot Cutters